Kevin-De-Koninck/pollen-parser/README.md

 ## Add dependencies

-To add python dependencies (pip), this template provide 2 files:
+To add python dependencies (pip), this pollenparser provide 2 files:

 - `requirements.txt`: Add all your pip dependencies here that the Python project uses.
 - `requirements_tests.txt`: Add all your pip dependencies here that the test framework requires, bu is not needed to run the Python code.